MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 [!INCLUDE [cli v2](includes/machine-learning-cli-v2.md)]

-In this article, learn about deployment of [MLflow](https://www.mlflow.org) models to Azure Machine Learning for both real-time and batch inference, and about different tools you can use to manage the deployment.
+In this article, learn about deployment of [MLflow](https://www.mlflow.org) models to Azure Machine Learning for both real-time and batch inference, and about different tools you can use to manage the deployments.

 ## No-code deployment

 When you deploy MLflow models to Azure Machine Learning, unlike with custom model deployment, you don't have to provide a scoring script or an environment.
 Azure Machine Learning automatically generates the scoring script and environment for you.
 This functionality is called *no-code deployment*.

+For no-code deployment, Azure Machine Learning:

-To ensure that all the package dependencies in the MLflow model are satisfied, Azure Machine Learning provides an MLflow base image or curated environment that contains:
+- Ensures that all the package dependencies indicated in the MLflow model are satisfied.
+- Provides an MLflow base image or curated environment that contains the following items:

-- Packages required to perform inference, including [`mlflow-skinny`](https://github.com/mlflow/mlflow/blob/master/README_SKINNY.rst).
+  - Packages required for Azure Machine Learning to perform inference, including [`mlflow-skinny`](https://github.com/mlflow/mlflow/blob/master/README_SKINNY.rst).
   - A scoring script to perform inference.

 [!INCLUDE [mlflow-model-package-for-workspace-without-egress](includes/mlflow-model-package-for-workspace-without-egress.md)]